JamieJQuinn/Melvin/README.md

 The code has been parallelised on the CPU via OpenMP and FFTW and on the GPU via CUDA and cuFFT.
 Not all features and boundary conditions are currently implemented.

+## Why is it called Melvin?

+[Melvin Stern](https://en.wikipedia.org/wiki/Melvin_Stern) was a pioneer in oceanographic fluid dynamics, particularly in the study of salt-fingering.
+This code is a personal monument to a great scientist.

 ## Dependencies

 ### Running on CPU